shinokada/consize/docs/README.md

 ### Resize JPG/PNG/WEBP

-Resize all images to the `resized` directory.
+Resize command requires `-w`, `--width` option and it all images is created in the `resized` directory.

 ```sh
 consize resize -w 540 -h 284